 Let’s discuss cookies.
 Namely, we’re going to talk about all-butter cookie recipes.
 They suck.
 They don’t work.
 Don’t even bother.
 I’m serious.
 Don’t try them.
 Every time I try an all-butter recipe I get pissed off because they turn out flat.
 No matter how much extra flour I stuff into the bowl, the cookies still spread in the oven and turn out flat as a pancake.
 Yeah, yeah.
 They taste good (nice and buttery), but they look like sh*t.

-This recipe is no exception.
+The original recipe I followed for these cookies is no exception.
 It’s based off a recipe my grandma sent me for peppermint cookies.
 I hate peppermint so I decided to swap mint extract for the peppermint extract and Andes Candies for peppermint pieces.
 Going against my gut (because the cookies in the pictures looked so damn good – thick and fluffy), I attempted the all-butter recipe and was, once again, disappointed.
 Never again.
 I swear!
+But with a few tweaks I believe I nailed the recipe the second time around.

 - 1 c. sugar